 On 16 Apr 1989, the day I married Marina, still lingers in my mind, as would be for any of us on this auspicious day.
 I decided to invite all those teachers who taught me Sainik (Military) School, Amaravathinagar (Tamil Nadu) for the wedding.
 I had requested Mr PT Cherian (PTC), my mentor, house master and physics teacher, to accept the Guru Dakshina (Offering to a Teacher), prior to leaving the home for marriage as per the Syrian Orthodox Christian custom.
 Mr Cherian accepted the request and I explained him the route to our home.
 Mr Cherian was married to Ms Shiela Cherian, who taught everyone English in their Grade 5, expressed inability to attend owing to her bad health.

 Sainik Schools were the brain child of then Defence Minister VK Krishna Menon, established in 1962 each of the major States of India, manned by senior officers of the armed forces with the objective of turning boys into men who can take on the responsibilities of the armed forces.
-Ms Sheela Murphy, an Anglo-Indian lady, was among the first group of teachers to join the school at the time of inception.
+Ms Sheila Murphy, an Anglo-Indian lady, was among the first group of teachers to join the school at the time of inception.
 Mr PT Cherian joined our school a year later in 1963.
 After a few years, fell in love and got married, while we were in our eighth grade.
 On the evening of their wedding, we were treated to a never ever seen sumptuous dinner at the Cadets’ Mess.
 Thus Ms Sheila Murphy became Mrs Sheila Cherian.